applanga/applanga-react-native/README.md

 If *string\_key* does not exists, *default\_message* gets uploaded to the applanga dashboard (See the Debug String Upload section of this doc for more info regarding string upload).

 As this call is async, it might not always be convinient, so we advise localising a map(json object), as explained in the next section.
+Check the BasicExampleApp in this repo for a good example of this.

 #### 5. Localize a Map